 - successfully completed training to this standard

-- at least 2 years relevant industrial experience as a fitter
+- at least 2 years relevant industrial experience

 - a verifiable CV.